 For more active nightlife, particularly clubs, bars, head to Long Street, well known as a hub of tourist friends’ late-night entertainment.

 If the attractions available in the City Centre itself are not enough to keep you busy, you will be just a short distance from the Victoria and Albert Waterfront, with its ferries across to Robben Island.

 Or spend a day exploring Signal Hill and its stunning views across the city and out over the bay.

 With all the typical tourist facilities packed into such a small area, the City Centre is ideal both for anyone on a shorter trip, who doesn’t have time to waste traveling between attractions, and anyone traveling with babies and young children.

-With plenty of bars, restaurants and beautiful views overlooking the active harbour, this is a wonderful place to stay and spend your time sipping drinks by the water.
+With plenty of bars, restaurants, and beautiful views overlooking the active harbor, this is a wonderful place to stay and spend your time sipping drinks by the water.

 The main commercial hub of the area is the V&A Shopping Centre on the west prong of the port.
 The complex houses over 400 contemporary shops, restaurants, and cafes.

 On the east side of the port are several art galleries and museums.
 From here you can take a ferry to nearby Robben Island and the prison that once held Nelson Mandela.
 The prison has since been converted into a museum with guided tours of the cells.

 You can find a collection of world-class museums, including Zeitz Museum of Contemporary Art Africa (MOCAA), the continent’s largest contemporary African art museum, South African Maritime Museum, The Springbok Experience Rugby Museum, and Goodman Gallery Cape Town.

 Other notable attractions in the area include the Cape Wheel, a Ferris wheel with views over the bay, and the Two Oceans Aquarium, a great place to spend a fun day out with your kids!